-If you’re trying to decide whether to upgrade to the new GoPro HERO5 Black or trying to choose between the two, here’s a detailed breakdown of their similarities and differences.
+If you’re trying to decide whether to get the HERO6 Black or HERO5 Black, here’s a detailed side-by-side comparison of the core features.

 Here’s a rundown of the options for charging your GoPro depending on the model of camera you’re using.

 Ugly water drops on the GoPro lens can really ruin the shot.
 The XClear Hydrophobic Lens Protectors are designed to solve this problem.
 Here’s my take on how well they work.

 Wasabi Power has come out with a new extended battery for the GoPro HERO5 Black that they claim gives you up to 4 hours of recording time.
 I’ve been putting it to the test.

 If you’re looking to get split photos of above and below the water line, a dome port is what you want.
 Here’s a rundown of how they work with GoPros.